 Intended application (for example, 8G Fibre Channel or 10G Ethernet)

-A road map and resources for building the connected and efficient data center
+A road map and resources for building an efficient data center

 Even as the data center continues to be the lifeblood of an enterprise, it is undergoing tremendous change as cloud and multitenant options challenge the traditional model.
-To continue to effectively enable business applications and deliver a wide range of services to an enterprise’s customers and employees, the Connected and Efficient Data Center must evolve and adapt to today’s dynamic business and technology environment.
+To continue to effectively enable business applications and deliver a wide range of services to an enterprise’s customers and employees, the data center must evolve and adapt to today’s dynamic business and technology environment.

-In this eBook, we have explored many of the best practices that are the foundation of the Connected and Efficient Data Center model.
-Beyond the sheer diversity of applications, systems and technologies involved, the Connected and Efficient Data Center is also in a constant state of change, bringing new benefits, savings and potential to life.
+In this eBook, we have explored many of the best practices that are the foundation of the data center model.
+Beyond the sheer diversity of applications, systems and technologies involved, the data center is also in a constant state of change, bringing new benefits, savings and potential to life.